 Inspired by the success of Bayh-Dole Act in other countries, Thailand is in the process of enacting a Thai Bayh-Dole Act.
-The draft bill was approved by the Cabinet on 4 September 2018 and has been placed in the legislative process.
+The draft bill went through the public hearing process and was subsequently approved by the Cabinet on 22 December 2020.
+It is now in the legislative process.
 The bill gives institutions the right to claim title to inventions made with government funding, the power to manage their IPs and the freedom to negotiate licensing terms that would best encourage the commercialization of technology.
+It also provides the government with the march-in rights, allowing the government to grant patent licenses to other parties in case of national emergencies.
 Incentivized by the profit-sharing concept provided by the Thai Bayh-Dole Act, universities and research institutes are encouraged to participate in technology transfer activities.
 The expediency of licensing deals provided by the Act will also inspire researchers and academics to form startups to commercialize their own inventions.
 By unlocking all the inventions and discoveries made from public research funds, this bill is expected to stimulate high tech industry and invigorate the country’s overall economy.

 Impacts of the Thai Bayh-Dole Act include:

 - Universities and research institutes have freedom and flexibility to manage their IPs, thereby boosting the transfer of technology to industry.

 - Universities and research institutes are encouraged to perform market-driven research.

 - Universities and research institutes will strive to enhance their capability in research and innovation management, thereby strengthening the national research and innovation system.

 - New startups and spinoffs are formed based on public-funded innovations, thus creating new economic growth.

 - Publicly funded innovations ranging from new drugs to green energy can reach the marketplace more easily, therefore enabling them to make economic and social impact.